 Your full game, live in a browser, with any group anywhere in the world.
 Share a 6-character code — your testers click a link and they're at the table.
 No account, no download, no onboarding.
 Every move syncs to every player the instant it happens.

-Set up a public demo room, share the link, and step away.
-Testers play your game entirely on their own — no instructions from you, no guidance, no designer in the room.
+Enable a setup to be public and step away.
+Community players play your game entirely on their own — no instructions from you, no guidance, no designer in the room.
 You get feedback on what the game is actually like to discover cold.

 Save your table setup as a named demo and share it as a permanent public link.
 Publishers can try your game on their own schedule.
 Convention audiences and crowdfunding fans can play on demand — no appointment, no you required.